jrenken/qgis-PosiView/help/source/vehicle.rst

   #.
 Choose color and length of the track.
   #.
 Select wether the vehicle should be labeled.
   #.
 Choose a provider from the list.
 If a provider supplies multiple position messages like USBL systems do, enter a filter.
      This could be the beacon id (USBL) or the MMSI (AIS) depending on the applied parser.
+     Advanced filters allow more precise control over which data should be processed, e.g. ignoring the heading or displaying the course (COG) as heading.
-Update the list.
+     Finally update the list.
   #.
 Click  ``Apply Properties``